u0078867/PyBiomech/README.rst

 Requirements:
 -------------

 A minimal Python environment with *setuptools* library is expected.
-We recommend *Anaconda*.
+We recommend *Anaconda* 64-bit.
-*PyBiomech* was tested on:

-- Anaconda Python 2.7 64-bit
-- VTK 6.3.0
-- NumPy 1.12.0
-- SciPy 0.18.1

 Installation (for Anaconda)
 ---------------------------